vermont42/Permitter/README.md

 ### Use

-Permitter requires a credentials file called *credentials*.
-This file should have a BART-parking username and password with the format *username,password*.
+Permitter requires a credentials file called `credentials` by default.
+This file should have a BART-parking username and password with the format `username,password`.

 Permitter can exclude holidays, vacations, and particular days of the week from purchase.
-See *exclude.xml* for how.
+See `exclude.xml` for how.[^1] You should modify or delete that file before running Permitter, as you probably don't want the exclusions currently in `exclude.xml`.

 Permitter has three optional launch arguments:
 * `credentialsFile=VALUE`: the file to get credentials from; default value: `credentials`
 * `logFile=VALUE`: the file to log output to; default value: `logfile.txt`
 * `excludeFile=VALUE`: the file to get exclusions from; default value: `exclusions.xml`

-Permitter's repo has the MacOS Firefox Selenium WebDriver, *geckodriver*, but for other operating systems or browsers, use the appropriate driver.

-If you are running on Windows, replace the string `geckodriver` in `Permitter.java` with `geckodriver.exe`.
+Permitter's repo has the MacOS Firefox Selenium WebDriver, `geckodriver`, but for other operating systems or browsers, use the appropriate driver.
+For example, if you are running Firefox on Windows, replace the string `geckodriver` in `Permitter.java` with `geckodriver.exe`.

 As of April 6, 2019, Permitter is known to work with the following versions: